DIE CASTING COMPANY

-Economic Stability of Supplier: Risks such
+Stability of Supplier: Risks

 Liability Risks: You

 may have no recourse to collect damages for product liability claims, product

 recalls, breach of contract or other legal suits.

 risks include the costs of resourcing or reworking parts that don't conform to

 specifications, including returned parts due to product recalls.

-Intellectual Property Risks: Trademark,
+Property Risks: Trademark,

 copyright and patent infringements, including suppliers stealing designs and